 Assistant Baseball Coach

-Brandon Benton is entering his first season as an Assistant Coach for the Panola Ponies.
-Coach Benton serves as the teams Strength Coach, Recruiting Coordinator and is heavily involved with the hitters and infielders.
+Brandon Benton is entering his second season as an Assistant Coach for the Panola Ponies.
+Coach Benton serves as the teams Strength Coach, Recruiting Coordinator and is works with hitters and infielders.
 Prior to joining the Ponies staff in 2014 Benton served as the Head Coach at Central Hinds Academy in 2013.
 In 2012, Benton was on staff at Greenville College as a Graduate Assistant where he lead the Strength program as well as the Recruiting.
 In 2011, Benton served as an Assistant Coach at St Aloysius High School where he worked primarily with hitters and outfielders.
 From 2010-2008, Benton served as an assistant for Mississippi Reviving Baseball in Inner-cities (RBI).

 As a player, he was honored twice as an All-Conference athlete.
-As a senior at Mississippi College he was awarded with All-Atlantic-Southwest-Conference honors as an outfielder where he lead the team in home-runs and slugging percentage; and as a team the Choctaws lead the nation in D-3 with home-runs.
+As a senior at Mississippi College he was awarded with All-Atlantic-Southwest-Conference honors as an outfielder where he lead the team in home-runs and slugging percentage; and as a team the Choctaws lead the nation in division three with home-runs.
 Before transferring to Mississippi College, Benton played at Belhaven University where he helped lead the Blazers to the school's first ever NAIA College World Series appearance.
 Also at Belhaven he was awarded with All-Gulf-Coast-Atlantic-Conference honors as a designated hitter.
 Before Belhaven, Benton played for Hinds Community College where he held a .404 batting average his sophmore year.

 Before entering college Benton served on active duty in the United States Air Force for 4 years as a Security Forces Airman.